Chapter 6 : 6.

 Back in the common room, the Weasley twins were in full party mode, wearing enormous purple wizarding caps and dishing out punch spiked with firewhiskey.
 Ordinarily Hermione would have protested, but her mind was still reeling from the meeting with Malfoy on the train, and she suddenly felt like being alone.
 As Ron and Harry greeted Dean and Seamus, Hermione slipped quietly up the stairs and into her room.

 Thank goodness Prefects get their own quarters, she thought.
 Only bloody Malfoy could get her into such a state.
-They'd been feuding since First Year, ever since she embarrassed him in front of his pathetic Quidditch team.
+They'd been feuding since Second Year, ever since she embarrassed him in front of his pathetic Quidditch team.
 They'd have been at war regardless, she knew, but he may have just generally disdained her rather than developing a personal vendetta had she not humiliated him.
 Well, she couldn't do anything about it now, and she wouldn't choose to either, she thought with a smirk.

 It faded as she considered the blackmail potential attached to the knowledge that the Malfoys knew she had killed Mulciber.
 'But it's not as though they could prove anything!' she thought fiercely.
 Who would believe that a 16-year-old model witch (for the most part) had slipped into a grotesque old pub and committed murder against a full-grown, dangerous wizard?
-It was unthinkable.
+It was crazy.
 She nodded resolutely and settled deeper into her silk covers, determined not to think of the incident again.

 "Do you think McGonagall will notice if I wear a bit of taupe eyeshadow?
 I mean, it's practically the same color as my skin."